Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 Wandering Souls exist until they are destroyed, and are automatically destroyed if the body they possess would turn to ash, or if they are killed by a weapon capable of attacking incorporeal beings.
 The Cultist may control one Wandering Soul without the aid of Artifacts.
 A destroyed Wandering Soul may be summoned again using the Leash Animus Rite, and will recall all things experienced leading up to their destruction.
 Should a Wandering Soul gain control of their Iron Tether, they become fully in control of themselves and ascend to become an Unshackled, impossible to control by conventional means.

 Staff must be informed a minimum of 1 hour prior to this Rite being performed.
+If Trap the Soul is not successful the ritual fails.

 Tears of Lazarolth